dawright22/azure-VM-reference-arch-linux/readme.md

 ## How to deploy

 1. Open a cloud Shell from the Azure portal
-2. clone this repo by running this command:
+2. Clone this repo by running this command:
 ```
 git clone https://github.com/dawright22/azure-VM-reference-arch-linux.git
 ```